Monte McNaughton

-Monte Gary McNaughton (born March 11, 1977) is a Canadian politician who has served as the minister of labour, immigration, training and skills development in Ontario since June 20, 2019.
-A Progressive Conservative (PC), McNaughton has sat as a member of Provincial Parliament (MPP) and has represented the riding Lambton—Kent—Middlesex in the Legislative Assembly of Ontario since the 2011 provincial election.
+Monte Gary McNaughton (born March 11, 1977) is a former Canadian politician who served as the minister of labour, immigration, training and skills development in Ontario from June 20, 2019 to September 22, 2023.
+A Progressive Conservative (PC), McNaughton sat as a member of Provincial Parliament (MPP) and represented the riding Lambton—Kent—Middlesex in the Legislative Assembly of Ontario since the 2011 provincial election.
 McNaughton first joined the provincial Cabinet in 2018 as the minister of infrastructure.

 Background

 McNaughton was born in Newbury, Ontario, where his family owned and operated a local shopping centre.

 McNaughton was inspired to pursue public service at a young age by his grandfather, Jack McNaughton, who successfully advocated for the construction of a local hospital.

-He graduated from Westervelt College and successfully completed executive programs at the Ivey Business School at Western University.
+He graduated from Westervelt College and completed executive programs at the Ivey Business School at Western University.
 From 2009 to 2010, he served as the president of the local chamber of commerce in Strathroy.

-McNaughton and his wife Kate have a daughter, Annie, and live in Mt.
+McNaughton and his wife Kate have a daughter and live in Mt.
 Brydges.

-Political career (2007 – present)
+Political career (1997 – 2023)

-McNaughton began his career in Newbury as a town councillor and was re-elected to that office twice.
-He then ran for the Legislative Assembly In the 2007 provincial election where he was the PC candidate in Lambton—Kent—Middlesex, ultimately losing to the incumbent, Maria Van Bommel of the Ontario Liberal Party.
+Monte McNaughton began his career in Newbury, Ontario at the age of twenty, as a town councillor.
+He was elected to that office three times, then running for the legislative assembly In the 2007 provincial election where he was the PC candidate in Lambton—Kent—Middlesex, ultimately losing to the incumbent, Maria Van Bommel of the Ontario Liberal Party.
 He ran again in the 2011 election, this time winning.
 He was re-elected in the 2014 election, and again in the 2018 election where his Progressive Conservatives formed government and he was named to newly-elected Premier Doug Ford's Cabinet.